 ONwill require users to provide PAT which will be used for branch and merge/pull request creation/deletion (via the developer panel on the Jira issue page).
 This is a security feature of Git Integration for Jira add-on for git hosts that support two-factor authentication.
 This option requires the Repository Browser feature to be enabled.

 ON, Jira Users are required to set their PAT for specific repositories via Repository Browser.
-The setup PAT link is accesible via the developer panel on Create Branch or Create Pull/Merge Request dialogs in the Jira issue page.
+The setup PAT link is accessible via the developer panel on Create Branch or Create Pull/Merge Request dialogs in the Jira issue page.

 Open a Jira issue then go to the Git Commits tab.
 In this tab, you will see commits, files changed, links to external repository, commit author and more.